Mike Yastrzemski Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff is last in MLB with a collective 7.5 strikeouts per nine innings.

-- The Rockies have a 5.76 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.76).

-- Rockies pitchers combine to give up the most home runs in baseball (132 total, 1.5 per game).
+- Rockies pitchers combine to give up 134 total home runs at a clip of 1.5 per game (most in baseball).

-- Seabold (1-5) gets the starting nod for the Rockies in his 12th start of the season.
-He has a 6.61 ERA in 66 2/3 innings pitched, with 50 strikeouts.
+- Freeland makes the start for the Rockies, his 19th of the season.
+He is 4-9 with a 4.93 ERA and 63 strikeouts through 96 2/3 innings pitched.

-- His most recent appearance was on Sunday against the Detroit Tigers, when the right-hander went five innings, surrendering eight earned runs while allowing seven hits.
+- His last appearance was on Tuesday against the Houston Astros, when the left-hander tossed 6 1/3 innings, surrendering four earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.